 A trivet is placed over the potatoes and the meatballs are placed directly onto it.
 I use ground chicken, my favourite Mrs Dash spice mix, salt and pepper, egg, and a bit of breadcrumbs.
 Then it all cooks for 20 minutes in the Instant Pot.

-So, how long do these Instant Pot Meatballs and Mashed Potatoes actually take to cook?
+How long do these Instant Pot Meatballs and Potatoes actually take to cook?

 - My Instant Pot consistently takes 15-16 minutes to come to pressure for this particular recipe.